Supplemental Nutrition Assistance Program (SNAP)

 SNAP for Students

-• Work at least 20 hours a week in paid employment
+• Work at least 20 hours per week in paid employment.

-• Participate in a state or federally-financed work study program
+• Participate in a state or federally-funded work-study program.

-• Are a single parent enrolled full-time in college and taking care of a child under 12
+• Be a single parent enrolled full-time with a child under 12.

-• Receive Temporary Assistance for Needy Families (TANF) assistance
+• Receive Temporary Assistance for Needy Families (TANF) benefits.

 • Financial aid does not count as earned income